John C. Doerfer

 John C. Doerfer (November 30, 1904 – June 5, 1992) served as Chairman of the Federal Communications Commission from July 1, 1957 to March 10, 1960 as a Republican.

 Early life

 Prior to his chairmanship of the FCC, Doerfer was the city attorney for West Allis, Wisconsin.
 He served on Milwaukee Mayor Frank P. Zeidler's Metropolitan Transportation Committee.
 In 1950, he became chairman of the Public Service Commission of Wisconsin, the state agency that oversees public utilities.

+Tenure at the FCC

 In 1957, Doerfer was appointed to head the Federal Communications Commission by President Dwight Eisenhower.
 A short time into his term he came under suspicion for accepting trips and other gifts from the broadcasters he was supposed to regulate.
 The eruption of the 1950s quiz show scandals concerning the rigging of T.V. game show answers that brought widespread criticism for Doerfer and the F.C.C. for their failure to properly police these programs.